 We asked Buzzoni to walk us through the process and share advice for anyone who is interested in the process.

-Q. What happens after that phone call?
+Q. What happens after that conversation?

 A. If they want to take the next step, we ask them to fill out a pre-admission advising request where they can upload copies of their unofficial college transcripts from all institutions they have attended.
 This is the part of the process where I am most involved, as we complete a detailed and personalized evaluation for each potential applicant.
 It gives them a snapshot of where they are and helps us to discuss next steps.
 Some prospects are ready to apply right then.
 Others might have some gaps that they need to fill in, perhaps by taking courses at a local community college or other regionally accredited school.
 We encourage those individuals to stay in touch and run potential courses by us to confirm that they will transfer to UVA.
 We want to help them map out the best timeline to apply and provide ongoing advising for as long as it takes.
 Even if they don’t end up coming to UVA, we want to help them find the best fit for their needs and goals.

 Q. What other factors do you take into consideration?